 Doctoral students are expected to take courses in a broad spectrum of subject areas, which may (or may not) include some courses taken outside the GG Department, but a majority of the course credit hours must be earned in GEO courses taken in the GG Department.
 The candidate is required to maintain at least a 3.0 grade point average overall.
-A grade of B- or better is required for all courses that are counted for the degree.
-No courses to be counted towards graduation may be taken CR/NC.
+A grade of B- or better is required for all graded courses that are counted for the degree.
+No more than 25% of courses to be counted towards graduation may be taken CR/NC.
 Courses in which a letter grade is given solely on the basis of attendance without any requirement of student performance and without any assessment of student learning (e.g., the Distinguished Lecture Series) may not be used to count towards the required formal course work for the Ph.D. degree.

 Graduate-level courses that were counted towards a previous undergraduate or graduate degree may not also be counted towards the graduate degree that is currently being pursued.

 A program of study approved by the student's supervisory committee must be submitted to the Graduate School on the "Program of Study for the Ph.D.
 Degree" form.
 This form must be signed by the supervisory committee members and approved by either the GG Director of Graduate Studies or Department Chair before being sent to the Graduate school for final approval by the Dean of the Graduate School.
 It should be submitted as soon as possible, but no later than one full semester before graduation.

-- 4.3.4 Ph.D.
-Language Requirement.
-Because the geosciences are by nature global in scope, an ability to read literature in multiple languages and communicate with international scientists is a valuable professional asset.
-Whether or not foreign language proficiency is required of a Ph.D. candidate is determined by his/her supervisory committee.
-If foreign language proficiency is to be required of the candidate, the supervisory committee should decide if it will be "standard" or "advanced" proficiency, as well as which foreign language will be required.
-Options for fulfilling the language proficiency requirement are given on the Graduate School web site: http://www.gradschool.utah.edu/catalog/language.php - 4.3.5 Ph.D.
+4.3.4 Ph.D.
 Qualifying Examinations.
 A series of written and oral qualifying examinations (sometimes referred to as "Preliminary Examinations" or "Comprehensive Examinations") is required of each Ph.D. candidate.
 The Ph.D.
 Qualifying Exams are prepared and administered by the student's supervisory committee, and a majority (preferably all) of the committee members should participate by asking probing questions in the student's major field and allied fields.
 No one outside the supervisory committee is allowed to participate.
 The total length of the qualifying exams should not exceed 20 hours.
 The written exams should be at least 5 hours and should not exceed 15 hours, and the oral exam (which is not the dissertation defense) should not exceed 5 hours.
 The results of the Ph.D.
-Qualifying Exams will be transmitted to the Graduate
+Qualifying Exams will be transmitted to the Graduate Affairs Committee.

-Affairs Committee.
 The Ph.D.
 Qualifying Exams normally will be taken within two years after entering a Ph.D. program in the GG Department, but no later than three years after entering a Ph.D. program.